 Large car manufacturers have formalized a set of process steps they expect their suppliers to follow.
 It was developed by the AIAG, an industry group serving mostly the needs of GM, Ford, and Chrysler.

 In short, the objective is to maximize the likelihood that the new product will fulfil the customer’s requirements.
-In other words, no bad surprises!
-If one part can’t be used and an entire automotive plan has to stop, the cost is close to 50,000 USD a minute…
+In other words, no bad surprises are allowed!
+If one part can’t be used and an entire automotive plant has to stop, the cost is close to 50,000 USD a minute…

-What activities and milestones make up the Advanced Product Quality Planning (APQP)?
+What activities and milestones make up Advanced Product Quality Planning (APQP)?

 It is usually summarized as follows: